- Mechanical Design: Less Wiring, More Art

 Total price excluding packaging/transport is €500,-.

-With the VirtualMEC model comes a basic model with minimal required Meccano parts to give customers all freedom to build their own personalized solver.
-Therefore we do not supply Meccano parts in order to provide maximum freedom as it comes to your personal design.
+We do not supply Meccano parts in order to provide maximum freedom when it comes to your personal design.

 However, by the mid of 2018 it became clear, that the 76t gears and double start worms are difficult to obtain from the Internet.
 We have decided to offer these gears as well.